Scotland: Education

+Health

+Health care in Scotland is mainly provided by NHS Scotland, Scotland's public health care system.
+This was founded by the National Health Service (Scotland) Act 1947 (later repealed by the National Health Service (Scotland) Act 1978) that took effect on 5 July 1948 to coincide with the launch of the NHS in England and Wales.
+Prior to 1948, half of Scotland's landmass was already covered by state-funded health care, provided by the Highlands and Islands Medical Service.
+Healthcare policy and funding is the responsibility of the Scottish Government's Health Directorates.
+In 2014, the NHS in Scotland had around 140,000 staff.

 The total fertility rate (TFR) in Scotland is below the replacement rate of 2.1 (the TFR was 1.73 in 2011).
 The majority of births are to unmarried women (51.3% of births were outside of marriage in 2012).

 Life expectancy for those born in Scotland between 2012 and 2014 is 77.1 years for males and 81.1 years for females.
 This is the lowest of any of the four countries of the UK.

-Religion

-Forms of Christianity have dominated religious life in what is now the Scotland for more than 1,400 years.

-In 2011 just over half (54%) of the Scottish population reported being a Christian while nearly 37% reported not having a religion in a 2011 census.
+The number of hospital admissions in Scotland for diseases such as cancer was 2,528 in 2002.
+Over the next ten years, by 2012, this had increased to 2,669.
+Hospital admissions for other diseases, such as coronary heart disease (CHD) were lower, with 727 admissions in 2002, and decreasing to 489 in 2012.